 Best Telecom Stocks

-BCE has the strongest infrastructure in Canada but Telus is venturing in the health business.
-If you want a different play on data, think of Brookfield Infrastructure as it is investing in data infrastructure along with being a utility.
+BCE has the strongest infrastructure in Canada but Telus is venturing into the health business.
+If you want a different play on data, think of Brookfield Infrastructure Partners as it is investing in data infrastructure along with being a utility.

 Below are your top telecom stocks and the biggest players in the wireless segment which generates the majority of their profits.